BillyDM/billydm.github.io/content/blog/time-keeping.md

 But things become immediately harder once you want to support automated tempo in a project.
 Now we're no longer dealing with simple ratios, we are now dealing with a complicated piece-wise function.

 Although if that was the only problem, then I wouldn't be writing this article.
 There is bigger hidden problem, which is that ratio calculations on computers are imprecise due to the nature of floating point numbers.
-If you go willy-nilly with how you store time data and constantly convert back-and forth between time domains, things can get start to get out of sync.
-Not only that, but depending on the time domain you originally stored the information in, if you change the tempo or the sample rate of the project, your events can now be occuring at slightly different times.
+If you go willy-nilly with how you store time data and constantly convert back-and forth between time domains, things can start to get out of sync.
+Not only that, but depending on the time domain you originally stored the information in, if you change the tempo or the sample rate of the project, your events can now be occurring at slightly different times.
 If you try to change it back, it still may not be the original value we started with, and thus we have lost information.

 ---